koizachek/red_flag_repository/README.md

 • follows accounts that do not follow them back

 • follows certain hashtags (interchange the content you are looking for)

-If you have any other needs, feel free to message me, I would love to hear the lore.